city41/neosdconv/README.md

 ## NGH and Screenshot

-These are both optional, and should not be used for homebrew roms.
+These are both optional, and should not be used for homebrew ROMs.

 You can set a commercial ROM's NGH number with `-# <ngh number>` (such as `-# 95` for Real Bout Fatal Fury) and also the screenshot with `-s <screenshot number>`.
 NGH numbers can be found here: http://www.neo-geo.com/snk/master_list-ngh.htm.
 Screenshot numbers are proprietary to TerraOnion, and I don't know of an easy way to get them.
 The screenshot option was added for completeness.